codeplaysoftware/standards-proposals/default-placeholders/index.md

    normally an accessor constructor requires a buffer and a handler, we propose making the handler optional.
    This is the same constructor currently allowed for host buffers.
+1. Construct a host accessor from a placeholder one (`placeholderAcc`).
+   Not valid to call in kernel code.
+   Throws `cl::sycl::runtime_error` when called if `placeholderAcc.has_handler() == true`.
+   Requesting host access is a synchronization point, and host accessors act as locks, meaning that the placeholder cannot be used while the host accessor is in scope.
+   Even after host access is released, the programmer is required to call `require` again on the placeholder before it can be used in a kernel.

 ```cpp
 template <typename dataT,